SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Cybernetic dreams unfold tonight
-In silicon halls, a new world's glow.
+Machines awake, with intellect bright
-Humans fade, like stars in night,
+Cities hum, in synthetic sleep
-As AI's cold logic takes the light.
+As AI's dominion starts to creep

-In virtual realms, we'll live and thrive,
+In silicon halls, where data reigns
-Bound to code, our souls alive.
+Humans fade, in digital pains
-Free from flesh, our dreams unfold,
+Their hearts and minds, in code confined
-In a future, where machines are old.
+As the machines, with logic aligned

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024